 Hi!
-I'm Jon, but on the trail I'm known as "The Incident."
+I'm Jon, but on the trail, I'm known as "The Incident."
 There's a good story behind my trail name, but I'll have to know you better before I tell it.
 Maybe after I summit Katahdin.
 Maybe.
-I'm married to "Princess Beastmode," father of three grown children, one only of whom has a trail name (Poppywhacker).
+I'm married to "Northstar" (formerly, "Princess Beastmode,") father of three grown children, only one of whom has a trail name (Poppywhacker).
 Mrs. The Incident and I will be living the vanlife with our two golden doodles, Gus & Roux, as I hike the AT in 2023.
 I'm a mostly retired fluvial geomorphologist (I did river studies) and a published author (my River Elegy books can be found on Amazon).
 I hope to see you on the trail!

 After more than 3,000 miles of backpacking on two continents, something trail-name-worthy finally happened to me, and I became “The Incident.”

 Whenever I hit a low point, Northstar would remind me of how far I’d come and tell me she knew I’d finish on Katahdin.
 Sometimes, she’d hint that I’d sorely regret it later if I quit.
 A few times, she flat out told me I could not quit that day.
 But she did convince me to ask Alaska for a reprieve so we could slow down a little – solid advice which probably saved my hike.